vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 ### Nested Header Links

-The sidebar automatically displays links for headers in the current active page, nested under the link for the page itself.
+Once enabled, the sidebar automatically displays links for headers in the current active page, nested under the link for the page itself.
 You can customize this behavior using `themeConfig.sidebarDepth`.
 The default depth is `1`, which extracts the `h2` headers.
 Setting it to `0` disables the header links, and the max value is `2` which extracts both `h2` and `h3` headers.

 A page can also override this value via `YAML front matter`: